-Solvent cements and primers are combustible.
+Solvents, cements, and primers are combustible.
 Keep away from heat, sparks and open flame.
 Use only in well-ventilated areas.
-Avoid breathing in vapor or allowing contact with skin or eyes.
+Avoid breathing in vapor or allowing contact with skin

 FURNACE RELIABILITY HAZARD

 Failure to follow this caution may result in unit component damage.